educational-resources-and-services/bibletags-widget/README.md

 Post-launch:

+* Implement synonyms and related words
+  * Create DB tables with many-to-many relationships to hold this information
+  * Utilize open source data already existing on this *OR* develop an algorithm to get a rough listing and have volunteer scholars edit it.
 * Develop color-highlighting system for Greek verbs (with Nate, others?)
 * Seek permission to get data sets for translations tagged to strongs and the like.
 Reference:
   * [STEP Bible](https://stepweb.atlassian.net/wiki/spaces/SUG/pages/12484619/Copyrights+Licences)